terotests/socketEmulator/README.md

   var clientSocket = _clientSocket("localhost", 1234, <optionalRealSocket>);
   var serverSocket = _serverSocket("localhost", 1234, <optionalIoLib>);
 ```
 The last parameter is optional and decides whether to use real socket.io library or not.

+The `localhost", 1234` has to be the same in both client and server, because it acts as a key which connects the client and server together and makes possible simulating several server and client connections with one in-browser or socket.io session.

 At the server side you create the real connection like this: